sf-wdi-22-23/modules-23/w01-controlling-the-dom/d2-dawn-html-css/README.md

 - ...should have worked through the homework reading from last night, including additional resources, if necessary
 - ...should already be able to write HTML and CSS

-## CSS Basics Review (Small Group Discussion and Teachback - 30 mins)
+## CSS Basics Review (Large Group Discussion with Small Group breakouts and Teachback - 30 mins)

 Divide the class into groups or invite them to self-identify their level of understanding (fist-to-five).
 Each group will answer 2 of the following questions with or without notes (depending on instructor discretion) and then present their answers to the class.